-If your credit score is 500 or above, you may be eligible for an FHA loan.
+If your credit score is 500 or above, you may be eligible for a Federal Housing Administration (FHA) loan.
 With an FHA loan, you can make a down payment of only 10%.
 If your credit score is 580 or better, you’re only required to make a 3.5% down payment.

 However, with a down payment of less than 20%, you’ll have to purchase FHA mortgage insurance.
-This figure can be rolled into your monthly payments.
+This expense can be rolled into your monthly payments.

 Is your new home located in a suburban or rural area?
-If so, you might look into a USDA loan.
+If so, you might look into a United States Department of Agriculture (USDA) loan.
 USDA loans are reserved for homes located in specific areas, but if you qualify, you can purchase a home with no down payment.

 Have you or your spouse ever served in the military?
-If so, you may be eligible for a VA loan.
-VA loans don’t require any down payment, nor will you find yourself paying mortgage insurance, making this a great option for former or active military members and their families.
+If so, you may be eligible for a Veterans Benefits Administration (VA) loan.
+VA loans don’t require any down payment, nor will you find yourself paying mortgage insurance.
+This is a great option for former or active military members and their families.